martinaarmas/pairprogramming/README.md

 # Sorting dictionary
 ##### By: Martina Armas and Marie Gruenhagen
 ![dictionaryimage](https://upload.wikimedia.org/wikipedia/commons/4/4c/Collegiate_Dictionary.jpg)

+This repository contains the answer to a challenge in which given an unsorted txt file of words you needed to place them in alphabetical order creating a sorting algorithm to then store them in a new txt file.
+Once done, the user is able to look for words with their index and viceversa.
+To do this you need to run our program in Run Configuration and input the desired index or word.

 ### Instructions
 * Project correctly formated in Github should contain: _(15 points)_
   * A decent README.md file with instructions and description of the project